Consuelo Araos, a researcher at the Signos UANDES Center, seeks to understand the changes in household formation.

 2. Life and human dignity: health and rights.

-3. Religion: religious freedom and universities with ideology.
+3. Religion: religious freedom and universities with a specific mission.

 "This research highlights the importance of interdisciplinarity and has the potential to influence public policies for inclusive and equitable development," adds Claudia Brizuela, Director of Research at UANDES.